Bethany History

 -

-October 14 – The 50th Anniversary year of celebration is officially kicked off with a worship service joined by former Bethany Pastor John Bell, who served from 1961 to 1965.
-He is the first of a number of former pastors visiting over the next 12 months.
+October 14 – The 50th Anniversary year of celebration is officially kicked off.
 The Bethany Newsletter also announces the church and Pastor now have e-mails!

 -

-October 21 – The tree planting ceremony is held for Ken Bullerwell, Member #1 and last remaining charter member of Bethany congregation.
+October 21 – Tree planting ceremony for Ken Bullerwell, Member #1 and last remaining charter member.

 2002

-- February 10 – the next phase of the 50th anniversary celebrations begins with the annual International Luncheon as the Bethany community celebrates “50 Years of Family.”
+- February 10 – The 50th anniversary celebrations begin with the annual International Luncheon celebrating “50 Years of Family.”

 -

-May 18-19 – Bethany’s 50th Birthday Weekend Celebration begins with a breakfast and presentation for 65 guests, then an evening meal for 175 guests at the Nepean Sportsplex.
-A commemorative tree is planted in the southwest corner of the carpark.
-The Sunday service of celebration and luncheon is attended by 215 people.
+May 18–19 – Bethany’s 50th Birthday Weekend Celebration — breakfast for 65, evening meal for 175 at the Nepean Sportsplex, and a Sunday service attended by 215 people.

 -